rvillegasm/fpwithscala-users/README.md

 # fpwithscala-users

-fpwithscala-users is a Scala web back-end for dealing user creation, deletion, modification and querying by leveraging the capabilities of http4s, doobie, cats and more libraries.
+fpwithscala-users is a Scala web back-end for dealing with user creation, deletion, modification and querying by leveraging the capabilities of http4s, doobie, cats and more libraries.

 ## Setup